Contents

 PIC

-A cold-formed compression spring 4 x 32 x 120 made of patented cold drawn wire
+A cold coiled compression spring 4 x 32 x 120 is made of patented cold drawn spring steel wire

 Wire diameter d = 4 mm